OpenKnowledgeMaps/Headstart/README.md

 ## Getting Started

 ### Client
-In order to get started quickly, Make sure to have `npm` version 3.10.10 installed (it comes with Node.js 6.12.0, you can [download installers here](https://nodejs.org/dist/latest-v6.x/)) and run the following two commands to build the Headstart Client.
+To get started, clone this repository.
+Duplicate the file `config.example.js` in the root folder and rename it to `config.js`.
+Make sure to have `npm` version 3.10.10 installed (it comes with Node.js 6.12.0, you can [download installers here](https://nodejs.org/dist/latest-v6.x/)) and run the following two commands to build the Headstart Client.

     npm install
     npm run dev

 We are using [webpack](https://webpack.github.io/) to build our client-side application. `webpack` is started in *watch mode* which means that changes to files are tracked and the created `headstart.js` is automatically updated.

-Duplicate the file `config.example.js` in the root folder and rename it to `config.js`.

 Now you can run a local dev server: